Sport or Not - Major eSports Events 2020

 FIFA eWorld Cup

-FIFA is an immensely popular game that is played on multiple gaming devices, and this popularity has led to the FIFA eWorld Cup taking centre stage in 2020.
-While the exact date of the event has not yet been announced, it will take place around August time.
+FIFA is an immensely popular game played on multiple gaming devices.
+This popularity has led to the FIFA eWorld Cup taking centre stage in 2020.
+While the exact date of the event has not yet been announced, it will take place around August.

-If the popularity of this game was not enough to symbolize the significance of the event, we should also point out that the number of contenders is expected to be in the millions.
-Preliminary rounds will be taking place for several months in the build-up to the event, and the main event will potentially be shown on mainstream TV.
+Suppose the popularity of this game was not enough to symbolize the event's significance.
+In that case, the number of contenders is expected to be in the millions.
+Preliminary rounds will be held for several months in the build-up to the event, and the main event could potentially be shown on mainstream TV.

 League of Legends World Championship

 This enormous event is likely to take place out East, in China.
-Much like the FIFA eWorld Cup, the dates have not yet been set in stone.
+Like the FIFA eWorld Cup, the dates have not yet been set.
 However, the format of hosting multiple preliminary rounds will remain the same.
-If you are unfamiliar with League of Legends, it is a rather tactical game that can be played as an individual or part of a team, and you will have control over mythical creatures to defeat the opposition.
+Suppose you are unfamiliar with League of Legends.
+In that case, it is a rather tactical game that can be played as an individual or part of a team, and you will have control over mythical creatures to defeat the opposition.

-This is the short of it, but there are hidden gems of this game that gamers all over the world enjoy - hence the thousands of downloads!
+This is the short version, but there are hidden gems in this game that gamers all over the world enjoy—hence the thousands of downloads!

 Capcom Cup

-The Capcom cup stems from the hugely popular arcade game, Street Fighter.
+The Capcom Cup stems from the hugely popular arcade game Street Fighter.
 Depending on your age, you may or may not be familiar with this old-time classic!
-Yet with characters performing precision punches, unleashing special abilities, and roundhouse kicks that seem to defy gravity - this cup is sure to entertain.
+Yet, with characters performing precision punches, unleashing special abilities, and roundhouse kicks that seem to defy gravity, this cup will surely entertain.

-This cup will be held over two days, on July 4th and July 5th.
-It will be held in the Dominican Republic, so competitors of this event have an exotic location to go ahead and show the world their gaming abilities.
+This cup will be held over two days, July 4th and 5th, in the Dominican Republic, so competitors have an exotic location to show the world their gaming abilities.

-Prelims are expected to start in just a couple of months, around March time.
-So whether you want to enter or you want to be a spectator, mark this event on your calendar.
+Prelims are expected to start in just a couple of months, around March.
+So, whether you want to enter or you want to be a spectator, mark this event on your calendar.

 Evolution Championship Series

 This tournament is going to get the blood pumping for fans and competitors!
-What better location than Nevada for this exciting event, which will take place in either July or August 2020.
+What better location than Nevada for this exciting event, which will occur in July or August 2020?

-Unlike the Capcom Cup, which focuses on one particular fighting game, the Evolution Championship Series consists of a multitude of games.
-Some of the games involved include Tekken 7, Super Smash Bros, Ultimate Dragonball Fighter Z, and even variations of the Street Fighter arcade game.
+Unlike the Capcom Cup, which focuses on one particular fighting game, the Evolution Championship Series consists of many games.
+Some games involved include Tekken 7, Super Smash Bros, Ultimate Dragonball Fighter Z, and even variations of the Street Fighter arcade game.

 Halo Championship Series

 You know a tournament is going to be good if Microsoft backs it.
-The Halo Championship Series is of course established upon the sensation game of Halo, and there is some huge prize money up for grabs for competitors.
+The Halo Championship Series is, of course, established upon the sensational game Halo, and competitors can win some huge prize money.

 The prize pool is expected to be around $2 million, and one lucky team will strike it big and take home the trophy.
-The exact location and dates for this tournament are not yet available, but it is one to look out for.
+This tournament's exact location and dates are not yet available, but it is one to look out for.

 StarCraft II World Championship

-The StarCraft divisions have been raising the bar for eSports for years, so it is no surprise that there is a tournament based on this game.
-This tournament is quite similar in size to the Halo Championship Series event, and the prize pool is looking likely to hit $2 million or above.
+The StarCraft divisions have been raising the bar for eSports for years, so it is no surprise that a tournament is based on this game.
+This tournament is similar to the Halo Championship Series event, and the prize pool is likely to hit $2 million or above.

 Whatever your eSports guilty pleasures are, there will be a tournament that suits your appetite this year.
 We have selected just a handful of the events above, but there are tons more throughout the year.